Skip to Content

 4. Protect plants from damage and soil compaction

-When planting directly into the ground, you run the risk of soil compaction from people and pets walking through your planting areas.
-This can damage plants and hinder growth.
+When planting directly into the ground, you risk soil compaction from people and pets walking through your planting areas.
+This can damage plant roots and hinder growth.

-In raised beds, the soil stays loose and plants are safe from most foot traffic and pets running through the garden.
+In raised beds, plants are kept above ground level so the soil stays looser as plants are safe from most foot traffic and pets running through the garden.
 A tall enough bed will also keep out rabbits and other critters intent on making a snack of your hard work.

 5. Better weed control

-In well-maintained raised beds, weeds become less of a problem over time, especially when beds are adequately mulched each year.
+Weeds become less of a problem in well-maintained raised beds over time, especially when the beds are adequately mulched yearly.

-When pesky weeds do manage to work their way into a raised bed, plucking them out is fast and easy.
-For one, you don’t have to crawl around on your hands and knees to weed, and two, the loose soil makes pulling weeds a breeze.
+Weed seeds will work their way into raised beds, but when they do, plucking them out is fast and easy if you catch them while they’re small.
+You don’t have to crawl around on your hands and knees to weed and the looser soil makes pulling weeds a breeze.

 Types of raised beds